tsaridas/jackett-stremio/README.md

 - Add caching headers.
 - Remove duplicate hashes that come from different indexers.
 - Add your own trackers config.
+- Resolve trackers and add cache for trackers ip addresses instead of sending FQDNs.
 - Add a list of known trackers to all InfoHashes.
 - Add blacklisted trackers.
 - Increase versions of npm modules.